Professor & Interim Director, Crawford School of Public Policy

 PhD in Economics, University of Melbourne

-Renée Fry-McKibbin is a Professor of Economics in the Crawford School of Public Policy at the Australian National University.
-She is the co-director of the Finance and the Macroeconomy research program and the Commodities and the Macroeconomy research program within the Centre for Applied Macroeconomic Research (CAMA) and holds positions as a research associate in the Research Project in Forecasting at George Washington University, and the Norwegian Centre for Macroeconomic and Petroleum Analysis.
+Renée Fry-McKibbin is the Interim Director of Crawford School of Public Policy in the College of Asia and the Pacific.
+She is also the co-director of the Finance and the Macroeconomy research program and the Commodities and the Macroeconomy research program within the Centre for Applied Macroeconomic Analysis (CAMA).
+Renée also holds positions as a research associate in the H.O Stekler Research Project on Forecasting at George Washington University, and the Centre for Applied Macro- and Petroleum Analysis at the B.I.
+Norwegian Business School.
+She is a Fellow of the Academy of Social Sciences in Australia where she is Chair of the disciplines in Panel B: Business and Economics.
 She is a board member of the Australasian Macroeconomics Society and a steering committee member on the University of York Asian Research Network Meeting.
-She is a co-editor of the Economic Record, and an associate editor for the International Journal of Financial Analysis.
+She is Editor of the Economic Record, and an Associate Editor for Finance Research Letters.

-Renée has published widely in the area of financial market and macro econometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies, such as those sourced in commodity markets, global business cycles and financial market crises.
-Her principal publications appear in the Journal of Business and Economic Statistics, the Journal of Economic Literature, the Journal of Banking and Finance and Quantitative Finance.
+Renée publishes in the area of financial market and macroeconometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies, such as those sourced in commodity markets, global business cycles and financial market crises.
+Her principal publications appear in the Journal of Business and Economic Statistics, the Journal of Economic Literature, the Journal of Banking and Finance, and Quantitative Finance.

 Macroeconometric Modelling; Financial Market Crisis and Contagion Modeling; Financial Market Interdependence Modeling; Currency Market Intervention; Commodity Cycles; Time Series Analysis; SVAR Modelling; Latent Factor Modelling.